On this page

 Verification

-#This guide is based on official Department of State instructions for DS-86 and is updated with any changes in form editions or filing rules.
+#This guide is based on official Department of State instructions for DS-86 and is updated with changes in form editions or filing rules.
 Always confirm current requirements on the official Department of State website.

 FAQs